 }

-The definition property contains the workflow logic in Amazon States Language, a JSON-based language that defines states and transitions.
+The definition property contains the workflow logic in Amazon States Language, a JSON-based format that describes states and transitions.
 The roleArn grants the state machine permissions to invoke Lambda functions and other AWS services.
 Standard workflows (the default type) provide exactly-once execution semantics and full execution history.

 Express workflows handle high-volume event processing where at-least-once execution is acceptable, running for up to five minutes at lower cost than Standard workflows.